Ucar-Solutions/uri-signer/README.md

 ## Features

-- Sign the full URI or only query parameters
+- Sign a given URI
 - Include an expiration date as part of the signature
 - Ensure URL integrity and prevent unauthorized modifications
 - Easy integration with **Laminas** or other PHP-based frameworks